Facial Reconstructive Surgery Can Restore Your Appearance After Trauma or Cancer

 The purpose of reconstructive surgery is to rebuild areas of the jaw, mouth, or face following facial trauma from an accident, surgical removal of oral cancer, or a cleft lip or palate.
 At the Knoxville Oral and Maxillofacial Surgery, we provide facial reconstruction surgery in Knoxville, TN for a number of injuries or conditions affecting the mouth.
-By reconstructing the bones, muscles, and tissues in these areas, Dr. Turner P. Emery, Dr. Michael D. Wooten, and Dr. Joshua S. Manuel can restore function to your jaw and mouth.
+By reconstructing the bones, muscles, and tissues in these areas, Dr. Turner P. Emery and Dr. Joshua S. Manuel can restore function to your jaw and mouth.
 Our team will also ensure your end result is a beautiful and natural-looking appearance.

 Facial reconstruction surgery is often a delicate process.